 Compared to Bachelor's programmes at other universities, the University of Twente places far more emphasis on practical application.
-In our Industrial and Applied Mathematics programme, you will learn how to systematically develop sound, viable solutions for technological and social problems.
+In our Applied Mathematics programme, you will learn how to systematically develop sound, viable solutions for technological and social problems.
 You will receive a solid theoretical foundation, but you also need to be knowledgeable in other areas in order to practically apply mathematics.
 As opposed to 'pure' mathematics at a non-technical university, our programme focuses on advanced applications.
 Because of this you will be well equipped to work alongside scientists from other disciplines.

-The Industrial and Applied Mathematics course at the University of Twente provides the best preparation for the international environment that you will later work in.
+The Applied Mathematics course at the University of Twente provides the best preparation for the international environment that you will later work in.
 The programme is structured according to the internationally recognized Bachelor and Master's system.
 Our practice-focused educational system is unique.
 During each ten-week module, all your lectures, practicals and projects will centre on one theme and for each module you will work on a project, together with the other members of your project group.
 This way you will acquire all the knowledge needed to solve the theme's assignments.

 A smart study structure

-Another important feature of the Industrial and Applied Mathematics degree at the University of Twente is the so-called modelleerlijn (learning model).
+Another important feature of the Applied Mathematics degree at the University of Twente is the so-called modelleerlijn (learning model).
 This model reinforces the applied nature of the programme and has become one of its main characteristics.
 Every year the problems you tackle will be more realistic and complex than they were the previous year.
 The highlight will be your Bachelor's thesis in the last year of your Bachelor's programme.

 Double degree programme

 Are you looking for an extra challenge and do you want to improve your knowledge of physics and computer science?
 You can choose to do two degrees at the same time.
-At the University of Twente you can chose a double degree in Technical Computer Science and Industrial and Applied Mathematics, or in Industrial and Applied Mathematics and Applied Physics.
+At the University of Twente you can chose a double degree in Technical Computer Science and Applied Mathematics, or in Applied Mathematics and Applied Physics.
 If you choose a double degree, then you will also follow a tailored study programme, combining parts from the modules of both programmes.
 Every quartile, you will have a slightly heavier course load than regular students; so it is important that you get good grades in your previous studies.

 Second-degree teaching qualification